shakfu/sunvox-max/README.md

 # sunvox-max

-Towards an Max/MSP external which embeds the [sunvox](https://www.warmplace.ru/soft/sunvox/sunvox_lib.php) engine.
+A buggy Max/MSP external which embeds the [sunvox](https://www.warmplace.ru/soft/sunvox/sunvox_lib.php) engine.

 ## Status

-Test outputs correct but crappy audio output which is probably due to incorrect audio processing (interleaving?)
+Test outputs correct but crappy audio output which is probably due to incorrect audio processing (interleaving?), the audio bypasses Max, and this needs to be fixed.

 ## Usage